What is an Ed.D. in Special Education?

 Are Ed.D. in Special Education Programs Offered Online?

 Yes.
-Our program database contains a large number of Online Ed.D. in Special Education choices.
-We’ve flagged them with an “Offered Online” marker.
+Our rankings of 10 best online doctoral programs in special education and our program database contain a large number of Online Ed.D. in Special Education choices.
+In the database, we’ve flagged them with an “Offered Online” marker.
 You’ll find online doctoral programs in special education from big public schools (e.g. UF), Christian schools (e.g. Liberty University), and private research universities (e.g. Drexel University).

 Do Online Ed.D. in Special Education Programs Contain Residencies?